Services

 Procedures

-Minimally invasive
+Minimally invasive approach

-Guided by real-time imaging and robotic precision
+Guided by real-time imaging and robotic technology

 Frequent urination, especially at night (nocturia)

-A weak or slow urine stream
+Weak or slow urine stream

 Difficulty starting urination

-Feeling like the bladder doesn’t fully empty
+Feeling that the bladder does not empty completely

 Sudden urgency to urinate